geoffkip/Amazon-Fresh-Fetch/README.md

 - Delete the session file to force re-login

 ### Items Not Found
-- The agent will attempt substitutions automatically
+- The agent uses AI to select the best match from search results
-- Check the "Missing/Skipped" section in the final review
+- Items that can't be matched or exceed budget appear in the "Missing/Skipped" section
-- Manually add items if needed
+- You can manually add items in the browser window if needed

+### Database Issues
+- The SQLite database (`agent_data.db`) is created automatically on first run
+- If you encounter database errors, you can delete `agent_data.db` to start fresh
+- Your meal plan history will be lost if you delete the database

 ## 🤝 Contributing